edmundhung/conform/docs/submission.md

 ## Form submitter

-Similar to input, a submit button can also contribute to the form data when provided a _name_ and _value_ .
-It will be added to the final form data only when it is the [submitter](https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent/submitter). i.e. being clicked
+Similar to inputs, a submit button can also contribute to the form data when provided a _name_ and _value_ .
+It will be added to the final form data if it is the [submitter](https://developer.mozilla.org/en-US/docs/Web/API/SubmitEvent/submitter). i.e. The button that triggered the submit event

 <details>
-<summary>Why is the submitter data not included in the FormData object?</summary>
+<summary>Why is the submitter value not included with `new FormData()`?</summary>

-Unfortunately, the FormData API is not able to capture the submitter information for us and requires some manipulations to mimick the browser behaviour.
+Unfortunately, the FormData API is not able to capture the submitter information directly and requires manipulations to mimick the browser behaviour.
 Because of this, **Conform** provides the modified formData to you as well.

 ```tsx
 function Product() {